lwilkerson3/Wizards-CharacterCounter/README.md

 ## Program Usage Instructions
 The program instructions and intentions are as followed:

-- The user will input a FULL NAME.
+- The user will input a FULL NAME WITHOUT capital letters.

 - The program will then execute with said input by entering a period.